secretflow/scql/docs/intro/p2p-tutorial.rst

     To demonstrate SCQL, we conducted the following simplified operations:

     1. The SCQLBrokers and SCQLEngines use the same database server but are separated by distinct database names.
     2. The SCQLBrokers are served through the HTTP protocol.
 However, for production environments, it is recommended to use HTTPS instead.
-Please check :ref:`TLS Configuration <scdb-tls>` for details.
+Please check :ref:`TLS Configuration <broker-tls>` for details.
     3. The brokerctl can send requests to both SCQLBrokers, but in production environments, the SCQLBroker should use the local port and only listen to local requests for security.